majdal/modex/src/frontend/README.md

 you might need to investigate [Fiddler](http://fiddler2.com/) which h

-When using Chrome you should disable the cache to avoid problems.
+When developing with Chrome you should disable the cache to avoid problems.
 To do this open the Developer Tools (option+command+J), click on Settings (the gear in the top left) and then check the box marked "Disable cache (while DevTools is open)".

 ## Compatibility